Predict Class Labels Using MATLAB Function Block

 n = 351

 The MATLAB Function block cannot return cell arrays.
-So, convert the response variable to a logical vector whose elements are
+Convert the response variable to a logical vector whose elements are

 1 if the radar returns are good, and